Connect with us

 Kosovo now faces a breaking point: Will the Kosovo government risk a confrontation with KFOR and the international community?
 And for the international community is this the red line that Kurti can’t cross?
 If so, will they enact the kind of measures that will hurt Kosovars?

 According to the U.S. Ambassador in Kosovo, Jeffrey Hovenier, there is not as much enthusiasm for assisting Kosovo to enter international institutions or work with it to continue its progress into the European Union.
-The German Ambassador, Jorn Rohde, says Kosovo risks having its membership application to the EU “left in the inbox.”
+The German Ambassador, Jorn Rohde, said Kosovo risks having its membership application to the EU “left in the inbox.”

 But the most pressing question is how much more the people of Kosovo are willing to tolerate?
 Kosovo missed the opportunity to join the Council of Europe this year.
 There is a crackdown on media with the new law, that specifically goes against democratic standards.
 This government has not delivered much in infrastructure, education or healthcare reform and emigration continues to grow.